zeigerpuppy/packaging/README.md

 Unless you have a reason to change the Dockerfiles, just use the images hosted on Docker Hub.
 They’ll be pulled automatically as they’re needed.
 To build all packages, run the `build_packages.sh` script from the project root.
 Output will be put in OS/release-specific subdirectories of a `packages` directory in the project root.

-### Config

-Until the Citus repo is public, you’ll need a `GITHUB_TOKEN` environment variable set to a GitHub OAuth token to permit downloads of private repos.

 The list of supported OSes comes from `os-list.csv`.

 ### Updating Dockerfiles